makkus/freckles/README.rst

            :target: https://gitter.im/freckles-io/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge

-*freckles* is configuration management for your working environment (workstation, remote server, virtual machine, container), a bit weird, and a bit elegant.
-And with a slight twist.
-Instead of describing your infrastructure, you describe the requirements of your software or data. *freckles* tries to figure out how to map that onto whatever you are working on.
+*freckles* is configuration management for your working environment (workstation, remote server, virtual machine, container), with a slight twist.
+Instead of describing your infrastructure, you describe the shape of your software or data. *freckles* tries to figure out how to map that onto whatever (physical or virtual) hardware you are working on.

+*freckles* comes with a sister application, *frecklecute*, which supports a more 'traditional' way of managing the state of your machine by letting you describe the software, services and files you want to be available.

 Quick links